-Merle pitbull is simply pitbull that exhibits the merle color mutation.
-The merle color pattern varies widely, but it usually causes dogs to have spots and swirls of full, dilute color. .
+Merle pitbull is simply a Pitbull that exhibits the merle color mutation.
+The merle color pattern varies widely, but it usually causes dogs to have spots and swirls of full, dilute the color.

 Sometimes the gene also affects things like skin coloring or eye color, but it can also cause problems with a dog's eyesight and hearing.

-Technically, according to the UKC breed standard, pit bulls should not display a merle coat.
-However, there are still plenty of these oddly colored cuties available for people who love this coat pattern.
+Technically, according to the UKC breed standard, Pitbulls should not display a merle coat.
+However, plenty of these oddly colored cuties are available for people who love this coat pattern.

 What is a Merle Pitbull?

-A merle pitbull is exactly what its name describes: a pitbull in the merle coat pattern.
-There is no particular benefit or advantage that comes with the color, other than the eye-catching look of the merle.
+A merle pitbull is precisely what its name describes: a Pitbull in the merle coat pattern.
+There is no particular benefit or advantage that comes with the color other than the eye-catching look of the merle.